Looking Closely at the Growth Curve for GitLab Inc. (GTLB)

 JP Morgan gave a rating of “Neutral” to GTLB, setting the target price at $63 in the report published on September 01st of the previous year.

-Volatility was left at 7.35%, however, over the last 30 days, the volatility rate increased by 5.56%, as shares surge +11.06% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -11.31% lower at present.
+Volatility was left at 6.39%, however, over the last 30 days, the volatility rate increased by 7.18%, as shares sank -11.76% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -11.42% lower at present.

-During the last 5 trading sessions, GTLB fell by -3.14%, which changed the moving average for the period of 200-days by -32.20% in comparison to the 20-day moving average, which settled at $46.12.
-In addition, GitLab Inc. saw -6.32% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GTLB rose by +2.07%, which changed the moving average for the period of 200-days by -14.05% in comparison to the 20-day moving average, which settled at $44.81.
+In addition, GitLab Inc. saw -4.38% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at GTLB starting from Makan Divesh, who sale 53,676 shares at the price of $44.65 back on Dec 27.
-After this action, Makan Divesh now owns 0 shares of GitLab Inc., valued at $2,396,527 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at GTLB starting from Brown Dale R, who sale 894 shares at the price of $41.66 back on Jan 05.
+After this action, Brown Dale R now owns 16,265 shares of GitLab Inc., valued at $37,244 using the latest closing price.

 Stock Fundamentals for GTLB